MozillaFoundation/ci-image-diff/README.md

 optional arguments:
-  -h, --help            show this help message and exit -w WRITE, --write WRITE
+  -h, --help            show this help message and exit -o, --match-origin    try to detect relocated content.
+  -p MAX_PASSES, --max-passes MAX_PASSES
+                        the maximum number of diff-merge passes.
+  -r RESULT_PATH, --result-path RESULT_PATH
+                        the maximum number of diff-merge passes.
-                        write the highlighted images to disk.
+  -w, --write           write the highlighted images to disk.
 ```

-Note that under no circumstances do you want to use JPG images
-here, because JPG block compression _will_ show up as diff, so
-you end up with a page that, to humans, looks the same, and to
-the computer looks literally 100% different.
+Note that under no circumstances do you want to use JPG images here, because JPG block compression _will_ show up as diff, so you end up with a page that, to humans, looks the same, and to the computer looks literally 100% different.
 Not super useful.

-- GREEN diff regions are "changed content",
-- RED diff regions are "new content"
-- BLUE diff regions are "moved content"

-## Development
+## Working on the code

-See https://github.com/MozillaFoundation/ci-image-diff/projects/1 for the MVP kanban
+See https://github.com/MozillaFoundation/ci-image-diff/projects/1 for the MVP-triaged kanban and https://github.com/MozillaFoundation/ci-image-diff/issues for the full issue list